axone-protocol/axoned/docs/predicate/open_4.md

 ## Virtual File System \\\(VFS\\\)

-The logical module interprets on\-chain Prolog programs, relying on a Virtual Machine that isolates execution from the external environment.
-Consequently, the open/4 predicate doesn't access the physical file system as one might expect.
-Instead, it operates with a Virtual File System \(VFS\), a conceptual layer that abstracts the file system.
-This abstraction offers a unified view across various storage systems, adhering to the constraints imposed by blockchain technology.

-This VFS extends the file concept to module\-provided resources and devices exposed as paths, for example:
+The Prolog VM is embedded in a host system and evaluates relations against a Virtual File System \(VFS\) rather than the physical file system.

+The VFS is the capability surface between logical evaluation and the host environment:

+- the host exposes capabilities as addressable resources;
+- Prolog libraries expose the logical relations that operate over them.

+The capability hierarchy is exposed through a versioned canonical namespace rooted at /v1.

+The namespace follows a Unix\-inspired organization of resources and capabilities, for example:

-- immutable snapshots under /v1/sys/\*
+- immutable runtime snapshots under /v1/run/\*
+- durable chain\-backed data under /v1/var/lib/\*
 - transactional devices under /v1/dev/\*

 ## Examples